Service, Coverage, Connections, Equipment, Meters and Easements

-All electric meters of DPI shall be read monthly by DPI personnel on a prearranged schedule.
+All electric meters of DPI shall be read monthly by automatic system or DPI personnel on a prearranged schedule.
 Statements will be prepared the day following the reading of each route as nearly as possible.
 Statements for electric service are considered due and payable when received by the consumer.

 Consumers over age 62, on Social Security, or adjudicated disabled will qualify to become exempt from penalty.

-Meter Bases, Transfer Fees, Temporary Service Fees, Meter Tests and Other Charges
+Meter Bases, Transfer Fees, Temporary Service Fees, Meter Tests and Other Related Charges

 Tampering With DPI Equipment

-1) Current and past due charges for electric service.
+- 2.)
+Current and past due charges for electric